C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.todo.md

 - [ ] **French-language source accessibility issue** - Section 3.a references Schafer 2017 (Bulletin 1024) which is not accessible to English-speaking students:
   - [ ] Find equivalent English-language resources about Software Heritage's founding vision
-  - [ ] Add English summaries or translations of key points
-  - [ ] Ensure all primary sources for student exercises are available in English

 - [x] Learning objectives added
 - [x] Preservation initiatives expanded